stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ## Protocol specification

-Stacks improvement proposals (SIPs) are aimed at describing the implementation of the Stacks blockchain, as well as proposing improvements.
-They should contain concise technical specifications of features or standards and the rationale behind it.
-SIPs are intended to be the primary medium for proposing new features, for collecting community input on a system-wide issue, and for documenting design decisions.
+The Stacks 2.0 blockchain specification consists a set of proposals, called Stacks improvement proposals (SIPs).
+Each SIP is aimed at describing the implementation of a part of the Stacks 2.0 blockchain.
+Together, all proposals contain concise technical specifications of features or standards and the rationale behind it.

+You can review the [SIP folder](https://github.com/blockstack/stacks-blockchain/blob/master/sip/) to find all proposals.
+Reading through the SIPs will help understand the Stacks 2.0 details on a propotcol level.

--> See [SIP 000](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-000-stacks-improvement-proposal-process.md) for more details about the SIPs process.
-For an in-depth understanding of the proposals, have a look at the [SIP folder](https://github.com/blockstack/stacks-blockchain/blob/master/sip/).
+-> See [SIP 000](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-000-stacks-improvement-proposal-process.md) for more details about the SIPs process..